amrithatony/test/README.md

 ##Architectural Design Considerations
-* Ability to generate weather data in realistic fashion by taking into account the dynamic factors like monsoon clouds and cold waves which varies across seasons and geography.
+* Ability to generate weather data in realistic fashion by taking into account dynamic factors like monsoon clouds and cold waves which varies across seasons and geography.
 * Ability to add new weather stations and its configuration data without rebuilding the code.
 * Fine grained control of weather influencing parameters of each station across seasons
 * Ability to plug in future enhancements - Instead of manually configuring dynamic parameters like monsoon cloud movement, probability of clouds can be generated using mathematical modelling.

-*
+##Configuring weather influencing parameters
-Pressure is inversely
+* Add a station under the